kjczarne/couchy/README.md

 At the moment Couchy supports single-doc CRUD, database creation and destruction.
 Credentials are username and password but after the first query, a session is started and Cookies are used instead.

+## How to install

+I'd strongly recommend using NuGet packages.
+This project is built originally on .NET 5 but I made sure to provide a secondary project for .NET Standard 2.1.

+If your project is using .NET Standard 2.1:
+`dotnet add package Couchy.NetStandard2.1`

+If your project is using .NET 5.0:
+`dotnet add package Couchy`

+Since .NET is finally heading the right direction and Xamarin morphs into MAUI which will make use of .NET 6, I will remove the .NET Standard 2.1 variant when .NET 6 LTS is released.

 ## How to use

 For every type of document you will need to create a class that implements the `IDocument` interface.
 If you're working with a simple one-doc schema you're in luck.